Private sector housing standards and enforcement

 We will be proportionate in our response to illegal activity and would prefer to resolve issues informally if possible.
 However where landlords do not engage with us or there is a blatant disregard for the law putting the safety of tenants at risk we will take enforcement action.

 Where it is necessary to serve Notices under Part 1 of the Housing Act 2004 we will make a charge.
-The current charge is listed here
+View the current charge.

-Detailed guidance on how we enforce for offences related to property licensing can be found here.
+View detailed guidance on how we enforce for offences related to property licensing.

 Recent changes to legislation in relation to Housing Offences

 The Housing and Planning Act 2016 has made a number of changes to the licensing and regulation of rented properties in the private rented sector.

 Civil penalties (financial penalty)

 New laws have been introduced in April 2017 to give councils additional powers to deal with rogue landlords and agents under the Housing and Planning Act 2016.
 The new powers allow local authorities to issue a financial penalty notice to any landlords or agents who do not comply with the Housing Act 2004.